directus-labs/guest-authoring/post/getting-started-preact/index.md

 ## Create Blog Post Detail Page

 Each blog post links to a page that does not yet exist.
-In the pages/blog directory, create a new file called slug.jsx:
+In the `pages/blog` directory, create a new file called `slug.jsx`:

 ```js
 import { useEffect, useState } from "preact/compat";